x27/CFT/HOWTO.md

 ![screenshot](img/man0.png)

 ### General but more complex case

+You may encounter a scenario where on one frequency there are two DMR repeaters.
+One with Color Code 1 and the second with Color Code 2.
+They are not related to each other.
+CC1 is Encrypted, but CC2 is not Encrypted.
+In that case we need only one entry in CFT:
+Encryption Method with the Key; Frequency of course; and Color Code is marked with "CC 1" (in this case, because that is the encrypted CC).

 This and the other more complex cases are similar.
 We must select the conditions under which the right encryption key is chosen.